sehlen-bsi/botan-docs/docs/cryptodoc/src/10_tpm.rst

 operation in software using Botan's implementations.
 Private key operations (decryption and signing) are always performed by the TPM.

-Since the usage of RSA and ECC keys is very similar, this Section provides an overview of the functionality without distinguishing between RSA and ECC keys.
+Since the usage of RSA and ECC keys is very similar, this section provides an overview of the functionality without distinguishing between RSA and ECC keys.

 .. admonition:: Key pair generation